 - Protecting the fertility of soils by providing organic matter levels, boosting soil biological activity, and careful mechanical intervention.

-- Providing nutrients to the crop indirectly by using relatively insoluble organic sources.
+- Organic Farming provides nutrients to the crop indirectly by using relatively insoluble organic sources.

-- disease, weed, and pest control depend majorly on the natural predators, crop rotations, organic manuring, diversity, limited thermal, resistant varieties, and chemical, and biological intervention.
+- disease, weed, and pest control depend majorly on natural predators, crop rotations, organic manuring, diversity, limited thermal, resistant varieties, and chemical and biological intervention.

 - Conservation of natural habitats and wildlife, and giving careful attention to the impact of the farming system on the environment.

 - Meeting nitrogen self-sufficiency by using biological nitrogen fixation, legumes, and also effective recycling of the organic materials.